Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 Cumulocity Device Management (DM) Reference Agent written in Python3 to demonstrate most of the [Device Management Capabilities](https://cumulocity.com/guides/users-guide/device-management/) of [Cumulocity IoT](https://www.softwareag.cloud/site/product/cumulocity-iot.html)

 # Quick Start
+## Native

+To quickly run the agent natively make sure pyhton 3.7+ and pip is installed on your computer.
+Manually put the [config file](./config/agent.ini) and the [DM_Agent.json](./config/DM_Agent.json) into ~/.cumulocity folder.
+"~" stands for the current user folder e.g. "/home/user1" in Linux or "C:\Users\user1" in Windows.

+Installation

+    pip install c8ydm

+To start the agent run

+    c8ydm.start

+and to stop run

+    c8ydm.stop

+## Docker
-To quickly run the agent just make sure that Docker is installed on your computer and run in a Linux Shell:
+To quickly run the agent clone this repo somewhere on your disk, make sure that Docker is installed on your computer and run in a Linux Shell:

     ./start.sh